sectoidman/esphome-ssd1680/components/ssd1680_epaper/README.md

 ## Troubleshooting

 ### Display not updating
+0. Is the device powered?
 1. Check all pin connections
 2. Verify the BUSY pin is connected - without it, timing may be off
-3. E-paper full refresh takes 2-4 seconds; the timeout warning in logs is often normal
+3. E-paper full refresh takes about 1 second.

 ### Inverted colors
-The component handles pixel polarity inversion internally.
-If colors appear inverted, there may be a display variant issue - please open an issue.
+You can use the `invert:` configuration option to turn on or off the pixel inversion feature controlled by command `0x21` "display update control 1" bits 0-3

 ### Timeout warnings in logs
 Messages like "Update timeout after 5000 ms" are often normal.
 The SSD1680's BUSY pin doesn't always behave as expected, but the display typically still updates correctly.

 ### Ghosting or artifacts
 E-paper displays can retain previous images.
 Try:
-- Doing a few full refreshes
+- Doing full refreshes instead of partial ones
 - Power cycling the device
-- This is normal e-paper behavior, not a driver issue
+- ~~This is normal e-paper behavior, not a driver issue~~ skill issue, claude - you can always write a better driver that takes into account the properties of what it's driving.

 ## Technical Notes

-- Uses 0xF7 update sequence for full refresh with internal LUT
+- Uses 0xF7 update sequence for full refresh with internal LUT on full refreshes, and the 0xFF update sequence for partial refreshes
-- Pixel data is inverted before sending (this display uses inverted polarity)
+- ~~Pixel data is inverted before sending (this display uses inverted polarity)~~ The chip *has* the ability to invert the display ram, you just need to configure it properly.
 - BUSY pin behavior varies; timeout is handled gracefully
-- Full refresh takes approximately 2-4 seconds
+- Full refresh takes approximately 1 second now that it's been optimized a bit
+- Display height and width are now customizable (and indeed, mandatory configuration options) for different panel sizes using this chip - tested with the Elecrow DIE01021S 122x250 2.13in E-Paper display ESP32-S3 dev board that also uses the SSD1680.
+- I recommend using an `update_interval` of `never` and directly calling the `component.update` action on the screen when you want to update it, e.g. as an action in an `on_value` automation for a sensor with appropriate filtering - this is going to be the most power-efficient way if you're running on batteries, and cause the least wear and tear to the screen.

 ## Contributing